skoldborg/ai-agent/README.md

 This is a simple AI agent based on OpenAI for experimental purposes.

-The agent is conversational and has a memory (file based for now), meaning it can answer prompts and will remember your conversation.
+The agent is conversational and has a file based memory, meaning it can answer prompts and will remember your conversation.

+The agent has tools that allow it to generate images based on prompts, provide you with some high class dad jokes, or scan reddit.

 ## Setup